ExtendRealityLtd/Academy/Documentation/HowToGuides/Locomotion/AddingATeleporter/README.md

 ### Step 1

-Expand the VRTK directory in the Unity Project window until the `VRTK -> Prefabs -> Locomotion -> Teleporters` directory is visible to show the two current teleport choices of `Teleporter.Dash` and `Teleporter.Instant`.
+Expand the VRTK Prefabs Package directory in the Unity Project window until the `Packages -> VRTK Prefabs -> Locomotion -> Teleporters` directory is visible to show the two current teleport choices of `Teleporter.Dash` and `Teleporter.Instant`.
 Both of these options work in a similar way and provide the same public API into the underlying prefab.
 For this example, we'll use the `Teleporter.Instant` prefab.
 Drag and drop the `Teleporter.Instant` prefab into the Hierarchy window.

 ![Drag Teleporter Instant To Hierarchy](assets/images/DragTeleporterInstantToHierarchy.png)